kennylajara/run-up/docs/index.md

 ## Framented Backup

 Traditionally, there are two ways of creating backups: Full backups and partial (incremental or differential) backups.
-Full backups duplicates data and are very slow to create, while partial backups reduce data duplication and are created faster but are slower to restore because you seed to restore several partial backups.
+Full backups duplicates data and are very slow to create, while partial backups reduce data duplication and are created faster but are slower to restore because you need to restore several partial backups.

 We have devised the fragmented backups, a new backup strategy that creates partial backups but restores full backups, getting the best of both worlds.